ProteinsWebTeam/interpro-docs/docs/homepage.rst

 Species component
 =================

-The Species component shows a set of icons corresponding to several keys Species.
+The Species component shows a set of icons corresponding to several key Species.
 An estimate of the number of Entries and Proteins associated with each species is shown below the icon.
 Clicking on an icon will display the the associated :doc:`/taxonomy` for the selected organism.
 Clicking on the